VCPR requirement for prescriptions and other treatments

 states that a veterinarian-client-patient relationship cannot be established solely by telephonic or other electronic means.

-The majority of states prohibit veterinarians from prescribing animal medications or providing other treatment outside of a VCPR.
-The following table provides a summary of the VCPR rules in each state, including those states that have incorporated the AVMA Principles of Veterinary Medical Ethics in their practice acts or regulations.
+The majority of states prohibit veterinarians from prescribing animal medications or providing other treatment outside of a VCPR, although the application of these laws vary.
+For example, some VCPR requirements apply to only to prescribing by veterinarians, while other laws cover all veterinary treatment.
+The following table provides a summary of the VCPR rules in each state, including those states that incorporate the AVMA Principles of Veterinary Medical Ethics in their practice acts or regulations.

 VCPR Requirement for Prescriptions and Other Treatment (PDF)